> A.L. Lloyd > Songs > Farewell to Tarwathie

 Timoneers sang Farewell to Tarwathie on the Brum Folk 76 Souvenir Album.

-The Clutha sang Farewell tae Tarwathie at a concert at Lowell House, Harvard University, Cambridge, MA on 3 October 1981 that was released in 2019 on their CD Live From Harvard.
+The Clutha sang Farewell tae Tarwathie at a concert at Lowell House, Harvard University, Cambridge, MA on 3 October 1981.
+A recording of this concert was released in 2019 on their CD Live From Harvard.

 During the years of the mid-nineteenth century the North East coast of Scotland was the centre of a thriving whaling industry alongside that of fishing.
 From Dundee, Aberdeen, Peterhead and Fraserburgh, fleets embarked for the deep cold waters of the Arctic Circle in search of the Greenland whale.
 The long, arduous voyages were fraught with danger and hardship that we today can scarcely imagine.
 Brave were the resolute men who set out, brave too, were the wives and families who waited and prayed for their safe return.
 Fareweel tae Tarwathie, describes vividly the thoughts and feelings of one such whaler upon leaving home and loved ones for those hostile waters.
 The original words are ascribed to George Scroggie, a well known 19th century local bard from the Grampian village of New Deer.
 The melody is traditional, the arrangement is atmospheric and compelling.